Wyatt23/js-objects-functions/readme.md

 var multiply = function( num1, num2 ){           // NOTE: This is a function expression
   return num1 * num2;
 }
+// This code will run and get an error because we don't have "multiply" defined as a function.
+We are calling a variable that hasnt been defined.
 ```

 Surely the same thing will happen when we run the below code...